-If a request to conduct a demonstration is not approved by the Office of Student Development & Advocacy, the organizer of the demonstration may request a meeting with the Vice President for Student Affairs to request reconsideration.
+If a request to conduct a demonstration is not approved by the Dean of Students' Office, the organizer of the demonstration may request a meeting with the Vice President for Student Affairs to request reconsideration.

 If the opinion of the University is that an approved demonstration is disruptive or obstructive, a University designee will inform the demonstrators that their actions are disrupting the normal process of operations for the University and will request the group cease their activities.
 The demonstrators will also be informed on how they may successfully continue their demonstration.